 In 1936, Father Maksymilian Maria Kolbe was called back from Japan to Poland to manage Niepokalanów, the then largest Catholic Monastery in the world.
 Father Maksymilian spoke on the national Polish Radio twice: on 08.12.1937 and 02.02.1938.
 After his first sermon, Father Maksymilian sent Brother Manswet Marczewski to a radio course organised by the Warsaw Amateur Radio Club.
-Owing to constant pressure exerted on the government and military authorities, a radio licence for test broadcasting was issued on 28.10.1938.
-Immediately, the works commenced on the radio facilities (a building and an antenna) in Niepokalanów, and a transmitter was built by the "Walter" Company in Warsaw and upgraded in Niepokalanów.
+Owing to constant pressure exerted on the government and military authorities, permission for test broadcasting was given orally on 28.10.1938.
+Immediately, the works commenced on the radio facilities (a building and an antenna) in Niepokalanów, and a transmitter was ordered from the "Walter" Company in Warsaw and later upgraded in Niepokalanów.

-Early in December 1938, a test broadcast was heard from the station whose call-sign was spelt Stacja Polska 3 Radio Niepokalanów (SP3RN).
-Obviously, an amateur licence had been issued, although it remains unknown to whom exactly.
+Early on 8 December 1938, a test broadcast was heard from the station whose call-sign was spelt Stacja Polska 3 Radio Niepokalanów (SP3RN).
+Obviously, an amateur radio licence had been allowed to be used.
 Father Maksymilian made the first announcement speech on his radio.
-The next transmission was broadcast on Sunday 11.12.1938.
-However, a full broadcasting licence was not issued before the outbreak of World War II.
+The next transmission was broadcast on Sunday 11 December 1938.
+Radio Niepokalanów was heard on short waves, close to the 40 m amateur radio band.
+However, a full written broadcasting licence was not issued to Radio Niepokalanów before the outbreak of World War II.

 Beatified by Pope Paul VI on 17.10.1971.